ekurt/react-todo-app/README.md

 ## ✨ Features

-- All data storaged in `Local Storage`
+- All data is stored in `Local Storage`
 - Animate effects
 - Sound effects
 - Drag-Drop